daviddesmet/til/git/untracking-without-delete.md

-# Untracking a file without deleting it
+# Untracking a file or directory without deleting it

 Generally when I invoke `git rm <filename>`, I do so with the intention of removing a file from the project entirely. `git-rm` does exactly that,